rstudio/rstudio-docker-products/connect/README.md

 #### Persistent Data

 In order to persist RSC metadata and app data between container restarts configure RSC `Server.DataDir` option to go to a persistent volume.

-The included configuration file expects a persistent volume from the host machine or your docker orchestration system to be available at /data.
-Should you wish to move this to a different path, you can change the Server.DataDir option.
+The included configuration file expects a persistent volume from the host machine or your docker orchestration system to be available at `/data`.
+Should you wish to move this to a different path, you can change the `Server.DataDir` option.

 #### Licensing